apache/streampipes/README.md

 # StreamPipes

-StreamPipes enables flexible modeling of stream processing pipelines by providing a graphical modeling editor on top of existing stream processing frameworks.
+Apache StreamPipes (incubating) A self-service (Industrial) IoT toolbox to enable non-technical users to connect , analyze and explore IoT data streams.

 It leverages non-technical users to quickly define and execute processing pipelines based on an easily extensible toolbox of data sources, data processors and data sinks.

-Learn more about StreamPipes at [https://www.streampipes.org/](https://www.streampipes.org/)
+Learn more about StreamPipes at [https://streampipes.apache.org/](https://streampipes.apache.org/)

-Read the full documentation at [https://docs.streampipes.org](https://docs.streampipes.org)
+Read the full documentation at [https://streampipes.apache.org/docs](https://streampipes.apache.org/docs)

 ### StreamPipes Pipeline Elements Examples